|Who we are

 at monthly luncheons

 Sarasota-Manatee Right to Life has put its name behind a series of monthly Luncheons for Life.
-From 40 to 50 people have participated in each of them.
+More than 50 people have participated in each of them.

 The free luncheons get pro-life organizations and individuals together to share information and experiences.
 The goal is a network of pro-lifers, each benefiting from the others.
-The conversations could lead to solutions to problems and new ways to approach needs.
+The conversations have led to solutions to problems and new ways to approach needs.

-Many attending know of one another, but several have never met.
-They range from leaders to followers, representing pregnancy centers, homes for mothers, charitable groups, sidewalk counselors, prayer leaders and others, both clergy and lay, from various denominations.
+Many attending know of one another, but several had never met previously.
+They range from leaders to followers, representing pregnancy centers, homes for mothers, charitable groups, sidewalk counselors, prayer leaders and others, both clerical and lay, from various denominations.
 They chat informally at lunch, then some share their pro-life activities and missions with the whole group.

-The luncheons are held at various locations in Bradenton, Sarasota and Venice.
+The luncheons are held at various locations in Bradenton, Sarasota, Venice and North Port.
 They’re organized and carried out by pro-lifers Janine Marrone and Kathie Majerchin.

 They borrowed the idea from Louisiana, where it began about six years ago.
-One of the leaders is Ben Clapper, Louisiana Right to Life Federation director, who helped with election work last year in Florida.
+One of the leaders is Ben Clapper, Louisiana Right to Life Federation director, who has helped with election work in Florida.

 The Louisiana effort eventually led to writing, lobbying for and passing a law requiring abortion facilities to tell women they can’t be forced to abort and give them information on pregnancy resources.